Plugin Architecture Guide

 System Triggers (Event-Driven)

-• Webhooks: Ideal for real-time external events (e.g., HR system pushes a new PTO request).
-Create a listener in Agent Studio and link it to your plugin, and add filters for events your plugin cares about.
+• Webhooks: For real-time external events (e.g., HR system pushes a new PTO request).
+Create a listener, link it to your plugin, and add filters for events your plugin cares about.
 Filters route relevant payloads to your plugin while sharing the listener across other plugins.

 • Schedules: For periodic runs from Agent Studio.
 Choose: